gdeol4/neongenes/_posts/2022-05-12-RNA-Seq-analysis-with-DESeq2.md

 2. Quality control:

+Normalizing the raw counts to assess sample-level quality control is the first step in the workflow.
+The raw counts represent the number of reads aligning to each gene and should be proportional to the expression of the RNA in the sample; however, there are factors other than RNA expression that can influence the number of reads aligning to each gene.
+The count data can be adjusted to remove the influence of these factors on the overall counts using normalization methods.
+The main factors often considered during normalization of count data are library depth, gene length, and RNA composition.

+Differences in library size between samples can lead to many more reads being aligned to genes in one sample versus another sample.
+Therefore, we need to adjust the counts assigned to each gene based on the size of the library prior to doing differential expression analysis.

+Gene length normalization is another normalization factor often adjusted for.
+A longer gene generates a longer transcript, which generates more fragments for sequencing.
+Therefore, a longer gene will often have more counts than a shorter gene with the same level of expression.
+Since DE analysis compares expression levels of the same genes between conditions, we do not need to normalize for gene length.
+However, if you were to compare the expression levels of different genes, you would need to account for lengths of the genes.

+Library composition effect is the third factor that needs to be taken into account for by adjusting library size, the composition of the library is also important.
+A few highly differentially expressed genes can skew many normalization methods that are not resistant to these outliers.

 * Normalize counts to account for differences in library depth.

 * Perform principal component analysis

 * Perform hierarchical clustering using heatmaps

 * Identify potential sample outliers and major sources of variation in the data

 3. Differential expression analysis: